juju/docs/src/en/charms-storage.md

 : Creates or defines a storage pool.

 [`detach-storage`][commands-detach-storage]
 : Detaches a storage instance from a unit.
+Storage is preserved.

 [`remove-storage`][commands-remove-storage]
 : Removes a storage instance from a model.
+Storage is destroyed.

 [`show-storage`][commands-show-storage]
 : Shows details of a storage instance.